 When WCCF celebrated its fifteenth anniversary in February 2012, it picked a “hearts of gold” theme.
 Anniversary events were held across our region to celebrate a special spirit of giving, honoring community members who had been giving generously but quietly with their time and treasure to make their communities better places to live.
 Jo Waldeck exemplified the “heart of gold” spirit, giving and caring for others and investing in her community to make it a better place for generations to come.

 In the Business of Educating Students

-An adjunct professor in the Business Department at Colorado Mesa University for many years, Harry Willson discovered his career passion over twenty years ago – teaching.
+An adjunct professor in the Business Department at Colorado Mesa University for many years, Harry Willson discovered his passion for teaching over twenty years ago.
 He began his path in teaching at Utah Valley State College and joined Colorado Mesa University’s faculty in 2001, teaching courses in business management and marketing.
 Inspired to support graduating high school students, Harry established a scholarship fund to provide financial support to deserving students from Mesa and Delta Counties.

 According to Harry, “college is a time of life when a young person becomes who he or she wants to be.
 It is a time of opportunity and growth.
 Higher education pays back in so many ways – both to the individual and our society as a whole.”
 Of creating the scholarship fund, Harry notes, “I wanted to do something worthwhile.
 I really believe in college education.
 It’s exciting to be able to help young people fulfill their potential.”
 The Willson Education Fund will help students achieve their academic and career goals, helping students find their own path.